pramitbhatia25/C-Programs/README.md

 # C-Programs
 C Programs Completed In College....

-This project contains several programs completed by students of KIIT 1st Year CSE Branch.
+This project contains several programs completed for college students.

 The list is going to updated regularly.